So you finally decided on a chinchilla.

 If you do not have a local breeder and prefer to go this route, there is nothing wrong with doing so.

-The only disclaimer I would make sure you understand is that a chinchilla from a rescue or being placed in a classified ad may be more prone to prior neglect.
+The only disclaimer is that a chinchilla from a rescue, or one being sold through a classified ad, may be more prone to prior neglect.

 Before sending you on your way, I want to point out one more thing to make the process of buying a chinchilla as easy as possible.